recfab/repo42/recfab-net-sphinx/book/journals/2024/06/08/ensure-markdown-frontmatter-exists.md

 ---
-title: How to ensure front matter exists in Markdown files
 date: 2024-06-08T20:47:00-07:00
 ---
+# How to ensure front matter exists in Markdown files

 YQ supports operating and transforming YAML front matter via the [--front-matter](https://mikefarah.gitbook.io/yq/usage/front-matter) flag.

 For example, when using a file that has front matter, yq can extract the YAML correctly: